 Seriously Ill Patients Weigh the Risks

-Sassy Outwater-Wright was one patient who had to wait.
+Sassy Outwater-Wright is one patient who has had to wait.
 A rare cancer, called retinoblastoma, attacked her eyesight when she was a baby, causing her to lose her vision.
 Today the Berkeley resident runs an advocacy organization for the blind and visually impaired.
 She goes to the doctor a lot.

 “We've kind of been playing whack-a-mole with tumors for the past 12 years,” said Outwater-Wright, a tall, 37-year-old redhead.
 “They get one; the other one starts growing.
 The other one needs attention; they get that one.”

-Another tumor in her head grew.
+There’s another tumor in her head right now.
 She was scheduled to have it removed, until her doctors determined it wasn’t safe to open her skull during a pandemic.
 Outwater-Wright was told the infection risk was too high.

-The procedure was put on hold.
-Her tumor wasn't.
-She lay awake at night, weighing the risks.
+The procedure is on hold.
+Her tumor isn't.
+She lies awake at night, weighing the risks.